Snow Badua: Career history

 On January 6, 2015, he filed the resignation letter to his home network due to the irresponsible acts against their sports division manager, Alberto Marbella including the giving away cash prizes to his staff on their Christmas party, except Badua, the use of the office's revolving fund for his personal use and his contract with TV5 as consultant for sports coverage, within the mandatory hours of being the sports manager of PTV (gross misconduct).
 Few weeks after Badua's resignation, Hajji Kaamino later joined Dennis and Meg in the program and Badua continued to posting articles for Spin.ph and PBA.inquirer.net.

 In 2016, Badua exposed the alleged fake diploma of PBA marketing consultant Rhose Montreal, originally posted on his website.
 Montreal on her resume, claimed that she is a cum laude graduate of AB Philosophy in the University of the Philippines Diliman, and adding further in this issue is that Montreal's undergraduate diploma issued in 1994 has no UP seal and the duplicated signature of former UP president Onofre Corpuz.
 Montreal tendered her resignation as the league's business consultant after a meeting of the PBA Board of Governors on February 24, 2016.

+In August 2017, Badua became the first commissioner of the Pacquiao-founded Maharlika Pilipinas Basketball League (MPBL).
+He would later be succeeded by Kenneth Duremdes in November that same year, before the league's first season kicked off.

+In 2025, Badua will host Snow Bomb, a sports-focused program which will air on the Bilyonaryo News Channel starting June 20.